 |Controller range:||500m (1640 ft.)|

 |Max flight time:||12-15 minutes|

 |Max speed:||14 m/s (31 mph)|

 You don’t get a remote controller with the standard kit, but you don’t need one.
 You can use popular tablets and smartphones to operate the quadcopter.
 There’s also the handy gesture control feature.

 You can buy the Spark Remote Controller as an optional extra if you want one.
 Aside from being a different way to fly the craft, this controller does provide other benefits that may interest you.

-For a start it has a video transmission range that takes the drone further.
-DJI say you can fly up to around 1.2 miles (2 km) with the gimbal camera.
+For a start, it has a video transmission range that takes the drone further.
+DJI says you can fly up to around 1.2 miles (2 km) with the gimbal camera.
 It’s a bit faster too, but that’s about it.

 The Spark sports an f/2.6 aperture wide-angled lens with a comparable focal length of 22mm.
 The camera itself has four impressive flight modes to explore.
 They call these Quickshot.